Arrow Minerals Advances Bauxite Drilling in Guinea

 Arrow Minerals Limited (AU:AMD) has released an update.

-Arrow Minerals Limited is advancing its maiden drilling program at the Niagara Bauxite Project in Guinea, completing 86 of 150 planned holes ahead of schedule.
-The drilling aims to verify bauxite mineralisation for a Scoping Study, with results expected by early December 2024.
-This initiative builds on past explorations by companies like Vale, targeting three key areas for resource estimation.
+Arrow Minerals Limited is advancing its maiden drilling program at the Niagara Bauxite Project in Guinea, with 86 out of 150 planned holes completed ahead of schedule.
+The company aims to estimate Indicated and Inferred Mineral Resources by early 2025, leveraging past exploration data to inform its scoping study.
+This strategic drilling effort is expected to enhance resource validation and pave the way for future development.

 For further insights into AU:AMD stock, check out TipRanks’ Stock Analysis page.